-FY 20/21 has been another strong year for fundraising thanks to the committed support of our long term partners and individual donors as well as the development of important new partnerships.
-Despite continued challenges posed by Covid-19, we managed to generate \$1,172,880 in funding support in FY 20/21 compared to \$688,127 in FY 19/20.
-The exceptional income this year included a very generous \$400,000 donation from the Singapore government via the Bicentennial Community Fund that all other Singapore Institutions of Public Character were also eligible to receive.
+FY 21/22 was a strong year for fundraising thanks to the committed support of our long term partners and individual donors as well as the development of important new partnerships.
+Despite continued challenges posed by Covid-19, we managed to generate \$1,242,158 in funding support in FY 21/22 compared to \$1,172,880 in FY 20/21.
+The Enhanced Fund-Raising Programme supported by Tote Board and the Singapore Government, where qualifying donations would receive a dollar-for-dollar matching, along with our supporters' continued generosity, helped make this possible.